 We're looking forward to your arrival!
 Be sure to complete the following before you get to campus in January:

-All students are required to provide a signature (through electronic or regular check-in) for each semester they live on campus, including Winter Session.
-Students are encouraged to check in online before moving into the residence halls.
+All students are required to check in for each semester they live on campus, including Winter Session.

 On Move-In Day, you will need to present your student ID card to a Residence Life & Housing staff member at the check-in table.
 It will be helpful pack your ID in a place that is easily accessible.